Sit Stay Sleep ServicesInformation about our services and policies

 All drop-off and pick-up times need to be scheduled with Kendra.

 Because Sit Stay Sleep is based in a residential home, we are selective about the dogs we take.
-That said, I have increased the number of boarding dogs I’ll take to 5, and with my dog Loofah, that makes 6 dogs here on full nights.
-There may be an additional 2-3 daycare dogs on any given day.
+I’ll take up to 5 boarding dogs, and with my dog Loofah, that makes 6 dogs here on full nights.
+There may be an additional 2-4 daycare dogs on any given day.
 Over the past several years, I’ve improved my dog management skills and have gotten better at screening new dogs to assure a safety and stability for the pack as a whole.

-Age requirements: Puppies must be 6 months old.
+Age requirements: Puppies must be 6 months old for boarding.
 All dogs under 18 months old must be crate trained.
 In general, dogs are loose in the house/yard.
 When I leave the house, on errands, I find it much safer both for the dogs and my house to crate young dogs.